 Founded in 1998 by Professors Aron Rodrigue and Aviva Ben-Ur, the caucus represents the implementation of an idea Professor Rodrigue conceived at the Association for Jewish Studies conference of 1997.
 The Caucus first met at the Association for Jewish Studies conference in December of 1998, and continues to meet annually at the AJS –usually for lunch on the second day of the Conference.
 During this meeting, we discuss ideas for the following year's Conference, and present work that is of interest to the group.

-The Sephardi/Mizrahi Caucus Lunch will take place on December 18, 2017.
+The Sephardi/Mizrahi Caucus Lunch takes place annually during Monday lunch at the AJS Conference.
 For more information about the lunch and to register, please see Conference Meals.

 The annual meeting of the AJS Sephardi/Mizrahi Caucus will take place immediately following the lunch and is open to all conference attendees.